 Emotions are a natural part of life.
 Parents instinctively try to manage their children’s feelings from birth.
 When a baby cries, a parent’s immediate instinct is to stop the crying; what if you allow the tears to flow once in a while?
 A child learns to recognize their feelings for even a short period will gain the building blocks of resiliency because they realize that the tears help the feelings released.

-To teach your kids how to recognize and deal with their emotions, you as the parent must recognize and deal with their feelings and yours.
+Parents must learn to deal with their feelings to successfully teach kids how to recognize and deal with their emotions.
 Be intentional about stopping to ask questions when your child is in the midst of emotional chaos, then talk to them about the problem and associated emotions; encourage them to let it out, and then help them to find ways to accept, resolve and move forward.

 A child will be better equipped to manage stress if they learn how to recognize and deal with their emotions.
-They will be better equipped to handle stress; they will have less anxiety and reduce the chance of depression.
+They will be better equipped to handle stress, have less anxiety, and reduce the chance of depression.